findexar/qwiket-findexar/templates/base/cid-user-rsp.md

 - **Low Maintenance**: No need to change your content strategy - just add links
 - **Reliable Payments**: Get paid via Stripe, a trusted payment platform

-## How to Get Started

-1. Click the "Apply" button below
-2. Complete the short application form
-3. Once approved, start sharing links to earn and get credits!

-Don't miss out on this lucrative opportunity.
-Join Qwiket's Revenue-Sharing Program today and start monetizing your sports content effectively!

 ## Terms and Conditions